Content

 Eating a balanced diet full of a range of nutrients is one of the most crucial steps in managing your weight.

 You’ll also want to limit how much processed food you eat.
-Eating lots of super-processed snacks and fast food can lead to a higher risk of health conditions like obesity, increased blood pressure, heart disease and spiked blood sugar levels.
+Eating lots of ultra-processed snacks and fast food can lead to a higher risk of health conditions like obesity, increased blood pressure, heart disease, and spiked blood sugar levels.

 Avoiding sugary drinks can also help with weight loss.
-How so?
-Consuming high amounts of sugar (whether from what you eat or what you drink) can lead to excess weight or obesity.
+This is because consuming high amounts of sugar (whether from what you eat or what you drink) can lead to excess weight or obesity.

 Regular physical activity is another key part of weight management and overall well-being.

 And in general, it’s good to sit less and move regularly throughout the day.
-This is called non-exercise activity thermogenesis (or NEAT) — it’s essentially all the daily physical activity you get outside of actually working out.
+This is called non-exercise activity thermogenesis (or NEAT) — it’s essentially the energy your body uses on the daily physical activity you get outside of actually working out.

 Another critical component of reaching a healthy weight for men?
 Getting enough quality sleep.